Title: Together or not at all

 Danny grinned before turning to glare at Tony once more.
 “Since you won’t leave, we’re going to.”

-“She’s not the one, Danny,” Tony said knowing that his friend wasn’t listening.
+“She’s not the one, Danny,” Tony said even though he knew that his friend wasn’t listening.

 “I don’t care,” Danny shot back as he moved around the table so that he could steer the woman through the crowd.
 Needing to make one more chance, Tony stepped in front of Danny.